emberjs/website/source/blog/2019-02-01-the-ember-times-issue-83.md

 გამარჯობა Emberistas! 🐹

-2019 is coming in strong with a staggering amount of RFCs in FCP ⌛, an update on native classes in Ember 🚀, Ember.js Core Team Face-to-Face Meeting 🐹, as well as an upcoming This.JavaScript: State of Frameworks! 🎉
+2019 is coming in strong with a staggering amount of RFCs in FCP ⌛, an update on native classes in Ember 🚀, Ember.js Core Team Face-to-Face Meeting 😄, as well as an upcoming This.JavaScript: State of Frameworks! 🎉

-We also have an exclusive **contributor interview** with **@jenweber** for you 🙌!
+We also have an exclusive **contributor interview** with **@jenweber** for you! 🙌

 ---